Chalk home page

 You must manually trigger the resolver because it has no cron schedule specified.

-Once your resolver run completes, your data will be available in the offline store with effective times specified by the values returned for your feature_time (in this example, updated_at from source_table).
-If the feature is marked as tolerating staleness, and etl_offline_to_online=True, then Chalk will also insert feature values into the online store if they are newer than existing values.
+Once your resolver run completes, your data will be available in the offline store with effective times specified by the values returned for the FeatureTime (in this example, updated_at from source_table).
+If the feature tolerates staleness and etl_offline_to_online=True, then Chalk will also insert feature values into the online store if they are newer than existing values.

-Resolvers that use incremental ingest, don’t re-process data from before their “max observed timestamp” by default, even if the query is changed.
+Resolvers that use incremental ingestion don’t re-process data from before their “max observed timestamp” by default, even if the query is changed.

 Chalk lets you reset the maximum observed timestamp of incremental resolvers to a specific timestamp, or re-ingest all historical data.

-Chalk uses the chalk migrate command to perform this operation.
-Suppose that you want to add a new column, favorite_color, to this existing batch SQL resolver:
+Chalk uses offline queries to perform this operation.
+Suppose you want to add a new column, favorite_color, to this existing batch SQL resolver:

 )